 Share This!

 Are you a keen sports person or love to get the blood pumping and heart racing but your joints just can’t take the impact?
 Do the aches and pains that you experience in your joints put you off exercise?
-If you are experiencing stiffness and pain but want to stay active and fit, here are some of the best low-impact sports that don’t harm your joints.
+If you are experiencing stiffness and pain but want to stay active and fit, here are some reasons to engage in low-impact sports and the best low-impact sports that don’t harm your joints.

 Swimming